Classification of Organisms

-The scientific way of grouping, identifying and naming of living organisms on the basis of certain characteristics is called “Classification”.
+The scientific way of grouping, identifying, and naming living organisms on the basis of certain characteristics is called “Classification”.

 Systems of Classification